 Regions4 Activities at the COP

-- 8th of November (TBC): Regions4 side event on The Catalytic role of regional governments for raising ambitions on adaptation and resilience
+- 8th of November (TBC): Regions4 side event on The leading role of regions for raising ambitions on adaptation and resilience

-This virtual event, led by Regions4 and co-organized with the Basque Country, Gossas, Cross River State, CONGOPE Ecuador, Sao Paolo, and supported by the Basque Center for Climate change (BC3), ORU-Fogar, Race to Resilience, European Committee of Regions (CoR), Assembly of European Regions.
+This virtual event, led by Regions4 and co-organized with the Basque Country, Gossas, Cross River State, CONGOPE Ecuador, São Paulo, Scottish Government, Regione Lombardia and Mancomunidad Regional de los Andes; and supported by the Basque Center for Climate change (BC3), ORU-Fogar, Race to Resilience, European Committee of Regions (CoR), Assembly of European Regions, Cities & Regions in the UNFCCC Process, CDP, World Resources Institue, Climate-KIC and the Governor’s Office of Planning and Research of the State of California.
 The side event will look at how regional governments contribute to raise ambitions on adaptation and are key to deliver climate resilient actions on the ground, looking at the lessons learnt and good practices from 5 years of experiences of the RegionsAdapt initiative, that can fuel the negotiations, and bring incentives for higher ambitions across levels of government.

 Regions4 encourages members to express their interest to be co-convener of this event by supporting it politically, providing a speaker, and communicating on the event.
 For this please contact: email@example.com

 - 8th of November: Marrakech Partnership Action Event on Adaptation and Resilience – three-hour event, high political level.
 Regions4 will input and review the agenda, narrative of the day and we will propose speakers.
 Virtual or physical event (TBC)